mgustran/festival-python/README.md

 version `-v`  `--version` Print Festival and Python3 versions
 #
+#### Configuration
+The voices are defined in `configuration.json`, if you want to install more voices, you need to reference new voice in its own lang-gender property.
+If you not sure about the voice name, list voices with the command  option **-s**
+#
 #### Run examples
 `python3 tts_engine.py -t 'Aixo es una prova' -l ca -g female`